Then Philip opened his mouth, and beginning with this Scripture he told him the good news about Jesus. –Acts 8:35

 - Train a friend in one of these methods and try it out together.
 A good place to start is at a mall kiosk.
 While they’re selling you their lotions or gadgets, you can engage them in conversation.

-- Join the Sisters Sharing Christ facebook group.
+- Join the Devoted Disciples of Jesus facebook group.
 It’s a place to receive encouragement and have some accountability with other like-minded women.

 - Keep growing by reading some of the resources below.